GET STARTED TODAY

 DIAGNOSTIC MEDICAL SONOGRAPHY SALARY OPPORTUNITIES

-According to the May 2018 data from the U.S. Bureau of Labor and Statistics, the annual average wage for a Diagnostic Medical Sonography technician in the State of Kentucky is $67,280 and $67,150 in Ohio.* Salary will vary based on experience, location of employment and the specific job title and duties being performed.
+According to the latest data from the U.S. Bureau of Labor and Statistics, the annual average wage for a Diagnostic Medical Sonography technician in the State of Kentucky is $69,990 and $72,190 in Ohio.* Salary will vary based on experience, location of employment, and the specific job title and duties being performed.